Cirrus Airframe Parachute System: Design and development

-Since the landing gear and firewall are a part of the structure designed to be crushed for energy absorption during impact after parachute deployment, Cirrus originally thought that the airframe would be damaged beyond repair on ground-impact, but the first aircraft to deploy (N1223S) landed in mesquite and was not badly damaged.
+Since the landing gear and firewall are a part of the structure designed to be crushed for energy absorption during impact after parachute deployment, Cirrus originally thought that the airframe would be damaged beyond repair on ground-impact, but the first aircraft to deploy (N1223S) landed in a field of mesquite trees and was not badly damaged.
 Cirrus bought the airframe back, repaired it, and used it as a demo plane.

 Dating back to the first conception of the Cirrus SR20 in the early 1990s, the aircraft was intended to come equipped with CAPS.
-Because of this, Cirrus designed a special kind of "spin resistant" wing (or leading edge cuff) for the SR20, which makes it more difficult for the plane to enter a spin, and thus, more difficult to recover from one (a concept originally developed at NASA Langley).
+Because of this, Cirrus designed a special kind of "spin resistant" wing (or leading edge cuff) for the SR20, a concept originally developed at NASA Langley, which makes it more difficult for the plane to enter a spin.
+However, increasing the difficulty of entering a spin inherently makes it more difficult to recover from one if a spin does occur.
 The FAA accepted the parachute as a sufficient mode of spin recovery and complete spin testing was not required.
-However, in 2004, Cirrus completed a limited series of spin recovery tests to meet European Aviation Safety Agency (EASA) requirements, and no unusual characteristics were found.
+Nonetheless, in 2004 Cirrus completed a limited series of spin recovery tests to meet European Aviation Safety Agency (EASA) requirements and no unusual characteristics were found.